PrincetonUniversity/gpu_programming_intro/04_gpu_tools/README.md

 srun --wait=0 nsys profile --trace=cuda,nvtx,osrt,mpi -o myprofile_${SLURM_JOBID} ./my_mpi_exe
 ```

 Note that `nsys-ui` does not exist for Traverse.
 You can download the `.qdrep` file to your local machine to use `nsys-ui` to view the data or do `ssh -X tigressdata.princeton.edu` and use `nsys-ui` on that machine.
-The latter approach would look like this:
+The latter approach, on Della, would look like this:

 ```
 # in a new terminal
 $ ssh -X <YourNetID>@tigressdata.princeton.edu
-$ cd /tiger/scratch/gpfs/<YourNetID>/myjob
+$ cd /della/scratch/gpfs/<YourNetID>/myjob
 $ nsys-ui myprofile-******.qdrep
 ```